 I have a Commuter Student decal.
 Where can I park my vehicle overnight?
-Commuter students may not park vehicles overnight on campus.
+Commuter students may not regularly park vehicles overnight on campus.
+If necessary, Commuter students may park overnight and on weekends in the Gorse lot on an occasional basis.
 If you will be leaving your vehicle overnight on a regular basis, you must purchase a resident student decal.